samyuktha0312n/CoffeeSalesDashboard/README.md

 ### 6.Loyalty Card Usage:
 More customers have loyalty cards than do not.
 This suggests that loyalty programs are effective in encouraging repeat purchases.

+## Analysis process
+In this analysis, I leveraged data from three key tables: Orders, Customers, and Products, to gain valuable insights into the coffee sales performance.
+The primary focus was on understanding customer purchasing behavior, product preferences, and overall sales trends.

+### 1.Data Cleaning and Transformation:
+The Orders table was first cleaned and preprocessed to ensure accurate analysis, removing any duplicate records or inconsistencies.
+Various functions were applied to normalize and filter the data, enabling more efficient analysis.

+### 2.Customer Analysis:
+Using the XLOOKUP function, customer-related information such as Name, Email, and Country were extracted from the Customers table.
+This allowed us to link customer demographics with their purchase history for a more targeted analysis of customer behavior.

+### 3.Product Insights:
+Data from the Products table was integrated into the analysis using the INDEX-MATCH function.
+This provided insights into key product details such as Coffee Type, Roast Type, Size, Unit Price, and Loyalty Card Usage.
+By matching these details with the respective orders, I was able to identify top-performing coffee products, evaluate price sensitivity, and understand which product variants (e.g., size, roast) are most preferred by customers.